Dnetdumb/devops-cicd-demo/demo-app/troubleshooting/README.md

 # "servicemonitor" and "prometheusrule" not show on prometheus.lab.local

-The problem is: Prometheus only scrape "servicemonitor" with "serviceMonitorSelector" and "prometheusrule" with "ruleSelector"
+The behavior: Prometheus only scrape "servicemonitor" with "serviceMonitorSelector" and "prometheusrule" with "ruleSelector"

 ```bash
  kubectl get prometheus -A